 - If we start to phase in in-person worship and programs, do we have the staff and volunteer capacity to offer two tracks of robust participation (in-person and digital) for a year or more?
 What might our staff and volunteers need to continue both?

-- If we judge that we are one of the rare congregations that has capacity for two robust tracks of programming: when community health criteria are met, how will we ensure maximum safety for those who gather in person?
+- If we judge that we have the capacity for two robust tracks of programming: when community health criteria are met, how will we ensure maximum safety for those who gather in person?
 And how will we carry forward the inclusiveness we fostered while we were virtual-only?
 How will we ensure that virtual-only participants don’t unintentionally become marginalized?

-- Were it permitted by local authorities, is it possible to navigate the building and participate in worship/events/meetings while practicing six feet (or more) of physical distancing?
+- Is it possible to navigate the building and participate in worship/events/meetings while practicing six feet (or more) of physical distancing?
 Does this change if someone is navigating the building with a walker, a wheelchair, or a stroller?

-- What kind of space do we have for religious education programs, and how will we maintain appropriate distance?
+- What kind of space do we have for religious education programs, and how will we maintain appropriate distance and ventilation?
 How might we need to change how we do these programs?
+Should the resumption of in-person Sunday mornings wait until children over age one can be vaccinated?

 - What kind of ventilation does the building have in the hotter season and in the colder season, as well as in between?
 How often is the air exchanged in each of the frequently-used spaces?

-- Do our toilets have lids that can be closed during flushing to minimize the spread of germs?
+- Have we made our bathrooms safer?
+Do we have excellent ventilation?
+Or do our toilets have lids that can be closed during flushing to minimize the spread of germs?
+If they aren’t safer, do we have a plan to space out their usage?

 - Would we consider screening people for symptoms before they are admitted to the building, or might we ask people to check their own symptoms prior to attending any event at the congregation?